Advertiser Disclosure

 Grant doesn’t believe the Ioniq EV is worth the price.

 “Even though this electric car has plenty of features and a good range, the price tag it comes with isn’t worth it,” he said.
-“This car lacks the unique styling of some other electric cars.
-Also, it might be less practical for some drivers to go for this car as it lacks cargo space.”
+“This car lacks the unique styling of some other electric cars.”

 Chevrolet Bolt